Fern Care: How to Keep Ferns Healthy and Green

 Watering Ferns: Overwatering or Underwatering

 Ferns may yellow in response to overwatering or underwatering.
-They need soil that is evenly moist.
-A key to fern care is to make sure your pots have drainage holes so that the roots don’t stand in water.
+They need evenly moist soil so that they don’t dry out.
+However, too much moisture is as bad as too little because excess water can cause root rot.
+A key to fern care is to make sure the bottoms of the pots have drainage holes so that the roots don’t stand in water.

 How often do you water ferns in hanging baskets?

 Ferns in hanging baskets beautify a room or porch if they are healthy.
 If your ferns are getting yellow, you may be watering too little or too much — but it’s probably too much!
+The ideal watering schedule will vary, depending on humidity levels.
 Water the fern when the surface soil starts to feel dry to the touch.

-An occasional misting of the leaves is great for ferns — they thrive on humidity.
+An occasional misting of fern fronds is great for the plant — ferns thrive on humidity.

 Front porch ferns by the door